mah-luke/data_intensive_computing/exercise2/report.md

 addPyFile method.
 Adding that zip allows us to import our package when the notebook is executed on the cluster.

-Development on the Devset is done locally (spark runs on our machine), to reduce the load of the cluster.
+Development oan the Devset is done loclly (spark runs on our machine), to reduce the load of the cluster.
 Developing locally also simplifies debugging, as the code is executed by a single machine instead of being distributed amongst multiple workers.
 Following configuration is used for local development:
 ```python
 spark: SparkSession = SparkSession.builder \